filakhtov/gentoo-use-docs/dev-libs/libevdev.md

 # dev-libs/libevdev

 ### doc
+Pass the `-Ddocumentation=enabled` (`disabled` if the flag is off) option to the meson build script.
 Generate additional documentation in the HTML format using the Doxygen tool and install it into the `/usr/share/doc/libevdev-<VERSION>/html` directory.

 It is safe to disable the flag.

-### static-libs
+### test
-Pass the `--enable-static` option to the configure script.
-Build and install a statically linked version of the `libevdev` library.
+Pass the `-Dtests=enabled` (`disabled` when this flag is off) option to the meson build script.
+Build the test suite and run the `meson test` command when the build is completed to run the test suite provided with the source code and check for regressions.
+This will extend the build time.

-This flag should only be enabled if there is an explicit need for the static library.
+This flag should normally be disabled, because the test suite is primarily useful for developers, maintainers and testers, not the end users.